 If you spend the majority of your day smiling at others while feeling sad and depressed on the inside, you may have a condition called smiling depression.
 If this is you, the two most important things you need to know are that you're not alone, and you can get help.

-When you think of a person with depression, you probably think of a person who's noticeably sad and disengaged from their loved ones.
-Surely, you can't be depressed, right?
-Because this is not you.
 You smile all day long — at work, with your kids, with your partner, and even at the doctor's office.
 You smile, you laugh, and you look happy.
 Yet you can't seem to shake the fear, loneliness, and sadness that brews directly below your surface.

 This is smiling depression, also known as perfectly hidden depression.
-According to Thai-An Truong, a mental health therapist at Oklahoma's Lasting Change Therapy, the symptoms of smiling depression are similar to those of depression: low mood, sadness, hopelessness, low self-worth, and even suicidal thoughts.
+According to Thai-An Truong, a mental health therapist at Oklahoma's Lasting Change Therapy, the symptoms of smiling depression are similar to those of depression: low mood, sadness, hopelessness, low self-worth and suicidal thoughts.
 The difference, Truong adds, is that people with smiling depression "put on a happy face in front of others," hiding their vulnerability and even using laughter as a means to disguise their pain.

 In a survey conducted by Women's Health magazine and the National Alliance on Mental Illness, 89 percent of the 2,000 respondents who said they suffered from depression also noted that they keep their inner turmoil hidden from friends and family.

 As you might expect, social media exacerbates the symptoms of smiling depression.
-People with the condition look at others' posts about their perfect lives, perfect kids, and perfect homes and feel pressured to keep up appearances.
+People with the condition look at others' posts about their seemingly perfect lives, perfect kids, and perfect homes and feel pressured to keep up appearances.
 They may even post their own perfect shots with captions that don't match what's really going on in their lives.
-Then they feel guilty about the fact that they can't find happiness even though society tells them that they have everything they need to achieve it.
+Then they feel guilty about the fact that they can't find happiness even though society tells them they have everything they need to achieve it.

 Golden on the outside, dark on the inside